 The law also provides that a driver “may choose to purchase lower limits” of $50,000 and $100,000.
 (MCL 500.3009(5)

 However, if the vehicle being driven by the at-fault driver who caused the deadly crash was an Uber or Lyft or a truck or commercial vehicle, then the liability insurance coverage limits may be higher.

-Settlements after a fatal bicycle accident
+Settlements after a fatal bicycle accident in Michigan

 One of the most important factors in determining how much a settlement might be a deadly crash is the lawyer who represents the dependents and family members who lost a loved one in a deadly crash.

 Insurance companies use claims software such as the Colossus personal injury calculator to evaluate exposure and risk for automobile crashes.
 Having an experienced lawyer with an established history of successful settlements and trial verdicts can increase a settlement by 3 to 4 times more.

 The attorney whom you choose to hire matters because attorneys who are known for going to trial can settle cases for significantly more money and often much faster.

 No-Fault benefits after a fatal bicycle accident in Michigan